Skip to content

 """Initialize the ParkingPtsSelection class, setting up UI and properties for parking zone point selection."""

-try: # check if tkinter installed
+try: # Check if tkinter is installed

 import tkinter as tk